NAIC Groups Active on This Topic

 Key to the health of the overall ABS market is the performance of the consumer sector.
 The three largest consumer ABS asset classes - auto loans, credit card receivables, and student loans - define, to a large degree, the tone and direction of the non-mortgage ABS market.

 Asset-backed securities have proven over the years to be stable investments attracting many investors, among them insurance companies.
-Insurers have always been major ABS investors with a total industry exposure of about $299 billion as of year-end 2016 (excluding Commercial Mortgage-Backed Securities [CMBS] and Residential Mortgage-Backed Securities [RMBS]).
-This represents an increase of 9% over the previous year.
+Insurers have always been major ABS investors with a total industry exposure of about $290 billion as of year-end 2017 (excluding Commercial Mortgage-Backed Securities [CMBS] and Residential Mortgage-Backed Securities [RMBS]).